i2van/WinNumTip/README.md

 - **Tip size** - how thick the numbered strip is across the taskbar: its height on a horizontal taskbar, its width on a side-docked one.
-Ranges from **Default** (the slim built-in strip) up to a full **Taskbar button** cell, and the numbers scale to match.
+Ranges from **Default** (the slim built-in strip) up to a full **Taskbar button** cell and the numbers scale to match.

   > `WinNumTip.ini` keys: `TipSizePercent`